apache/flink/docs/dev/stream/state.md

 ## Using Managed Operator State

-A stateful function can implement either the more general `CheckpointedFunction` interface, or the `ListCheckpointed<T extends Serializable>` interface.
+To use managed operator state, a stateful function can implement either the more general `CheckpointedFunction` interface, or the `ListCheckpointed<T extends Serializable>` interface.

-In both cases, the non-keyed state is expected to be a `List` of *serializable* objects, independent from each other, thus eligible for redistribution upon rescaling.
-In other words, these objects are the finest granularity at which non-keyed state can be repartitioned.
-As an example, if with parallelism 1 the checkpointed state of the `BufferingSink` contains elements `(test1, 2)` and `(test2, 2)`, when increasing the parallelism to 2, `(test1, 2)` may end up in task 0, while `(test2, 2)` will go to task 1.

-##### ListCheckpointed

-The `ListCheckpointed` interface requires the implementation of two methods:

-{% highlight java %}
-List<T> snapshotState(long checkpointId, long timestamp) throws Exception;

-void restoreState(List<T> state) throws Exception;
-{% endhighlight %}

-On `snapshotState()` the operator should return a list of objects to checkpoint and `restoreState` has to handle such a list upon recovery.
-If the state is not re-partitionable, you can always return a `Collections.singletonList(MY_STATE)` in the `snapshotState()`.

-##### CheckpointedFunction
+#### CheckpointedFunction

-The `CheckpointedFunction` interface also requires the implementation of two methods:
+The `CheckpointedFunction` interface provides access to non-keyed state with different redistribution schemes.
+It requires the implementation of two methods:

 {% highlight java %}
 void snapshotState(FunctionSnapshotContext context) throws Exception;